codebreak/codebreak.github.com/source/_posts/2012-07-20-3-years-at-thoughtworks.markdown

 	* Meticulous implementation/testing is important - however, one should consider being a bit more lenient when dealing with mobile apps where an app's average life expectancy is 14 about months.
 	* Learned that consulting is hard and that before you can be taken seriously ... you need to earn the client's trust first.
 	* There are defined roles on a project but a role is not meant to be done by one person.
 The team should work together to fill in each role.
+* **_Project Status_:** The team successfully delivered the product as specified by the client however, the client had no marketing strategy to move forward and in the end the product was scrapped.

 #### Assignment in Bangalore, India and Xian, China
 * **_Test Stack_:** Python, Django